 Dr. Pat Ross has been a long-time supporter of the LVI program.
-While serving as Vice President of Student Services at Malaspina University-College, Dr. Ross contributed as Chairman of the Board, program facilitator, presenter, curriculum committee chair and took the lead to establish the LVI program on the west coast.
+While serving as Vice President of Student Services at Malaspina University-College, Dr. Ross contributed as Chairman of the Board, program facilitator, Curriculum Committee Chair and took the lead to establish the LVI program on the west coast.
 He remains involved with the LVI program as an advisor, facilitator, and ambassador.

 Bryan Webber has served as Chair of the Curriculum Committee, presenter and facilitator with LVI for many years.
 He most recently served as curriculum committee chair of LVI until June 2015.
 Bryan currently serves as advising professor with VIU’s Faculty of Management.

-Leadership Vancouver Island has enjoyed the strong support of community organizations, businesses and institutes like Vancouver Island University; many thanks to VIU President Ralph Nilson for his ongoing support for LVI.
+Leadership Vancouver Island has enjoyed the strong support of community organizations, businesses and institutes like Vancouver Island University; many thanks to VIU Past – President Ralph Nilson for his ongoing support for LVI.

 Other early supporters of the program included Hadi Abassi of Altus Truss, Mid Island Co-op, Costco, Daybreak Rotary, Coastal Community Credit Union, Community Futures, Island Radio, Clearly Interactive, Glacier Media, and Nanaimo Daily News.